 FIRST ALERT: Unseasonably warm through the weekend

-MYRTLE BEACH, SC (WMBF) - Unseasonably warm weather will continue through the weekend with temperatures climbing well above normal.
+MYRTLE BEACH, SC (WMBF) - Unseasonably warm weather continues through this weekend before big changes arrive next week.

 TONIGHT